MicrosoftDocs/azure-ai-docs/articles/ai-studio/azure-openai-in-ai-studio.md

     :::image type="content" source="media/azure-openai-in-ai-studio/ai-studio-project.png" alt-text="Screenshot shows top left corner of screen for AI Studio with a project.":::

-* When you are working with Azure OpenAI outside of a project, you see **Azure AI Studio | Azure OpenAI / resource name**.
+* When you're working with Azure OpenAI outside of a project, you see **Azure AI Studio | Azure OpenAI / resource name**.
 The resource name allows you to switch between Azure OpenAI resources.

     :::image type="content" source="media/azure-openai-in-ai-studio/ai-studio-azure-openai.png" alt-text="Screenshot shows top left corner of screen for AI Studio when using Azure OpenAI without a project.":::